 - 1. Go to Control Panel and click Hardware and Sound → Sound.
 The Sound window opens. - 2.
-Click the Playback tab or Recording tab, and then click a device, which you want to customize. - 3.
+Click the Playback tab or Recording tab, and then click a device that you want to customize. - 3.
 Click the Properties button. - 4.
 Click the Levels tab, and then change the volume by moving the slider.

-You also can get access to the desktop volume control by using the volume icon on the taskbar at the lower right of the screen.
+You also can get access to the desktop volume control by clicking the volume icon in the Windows notification area.
 For details about controlling volume, refer to your Windows help information system.